 Great.
 Now, what to make for dinner?
 I've spent years educating people on ways to reduce their meat consumption, so while I'm not a dietitian I have plenty of ideas.

-(1) WILL YOU BE VEGETARIAN, FLEXITARIAN, PESCATARIAN, OR FULL-ON VEGAN?
+(1) WILL YOU BE VEGETARIAN, FLEXITARIAN, PESCATARIAN, OR VEGAN?

 I suggest you not worry about it.
-If deciding to be part of a defined dietary tribe sounds motivating to you, then fine.
+If being part of a defined dietary community sounds motivating to you, then fine.
 Personally, I've adopted numerous dietary personas over the years, then discarded them as my knowledge and my eating evolved.
 Now I simply feel that we're all on a journey to eat consciously and consume less in the way of the animal-based foods that cost so much to the planet and human well-being.

 It is not inherently complicated or time-consuming.
-There's no need to plan a day in advance, or soak raw beans overnight and cook them for an hour.
-For protein, several times a week I boil up a handful of lentils -- orange or beluga or green or other -- and make a cold lentil salad, or keep the lentils hot and spoon them over grains.
-For beans, once or twice a week I open a can of garbanzos or cannelinis or kidneys, drain them and add a few tablespoons to an entree or a salad.
+There's no need to plan far in advance, or soak raw beans overnight then cook them for an hour.
+For protein, I often boil up a handful of lentils -- orange or beluga or green or other -- and make a cold lentil salad, or keep the lentils hot and spoon them over grains.
+For beans, about once a week I open a can of garbanzos or cannelinis or kidneys, drain them and add a few tablespoons to entrees or salads.
 Gourmet vegan restaurants may serve dishes that look fussy and complex, but you don't need to do so.

-(1) GO FOR PLANT-BASED DISHES YOU ALREADY LOVE, AND MIX THINGS UP A LITTLE.
+(1) GO FOR PLANT-BASED DISHES YOU ALREADY LOVE, AND MIX THINGS UP.

 You're already familiar with some plant-based dishes, so why not make these more often -- with additions, deletions, and fun new ways to prep.
 Soups, casseroles, pizzas and salads can all be completely plant-based -- and changed up to provide variety and the different nutritional profiles of new ingredients.

 Many of us like pasta or noodles, and can work with these.
 Try a different sauce, or sautee vegetables and toss them in.
 Try different pasta shapes and sizes, and pastas made from wheat alternatives like quinoa, buckwheat, rice and more.
 One of my favourite pasta dishes uses short pasta tubes, tossed with small broccoli florets, tiny tomatoes, and a scoop of pre-made (and pre-bought) olive tapenade.
-And here's a delicious-looking vegan pasta from the awesome Elizabeth Emery who blogs vegan recipes at vancouverwithlove.
+And awesome vegan blogger Elizabeth Emery has a delicious-looking pasta with tempeh at vancouverwithlove.com.

 (2) GO TO TRUSTY MEAT-BASED DISHES, BUT SUBSTITUTE PLANT PROTEIN.